 Our Silver Tank Plating Solution contains 25 grams per litre of pure silver.
 It is designed to be used with our silver tank electrodes (preferred) or mesh electrode and it’s cyanide free.

-Please note: The pH of this solution needs to be controlled with Silver pH Adjuster which cannot be shipped outside the UK and the EU.
+The pH of this solution needs to adjusted within the range 8.0 – 9.0 using Silver pH adjuster which cannot be shipped outside the UK and the EU.
 Please see the link to this product in the ‘Related Products’ section below this panel.

 |Plates bright with minimum polishing back